JKS46/VTU-cgpa-sgpa-calculator/README.md

 - [ ] local storage for storing different sem data and loading it in cgpa page
 - [ ] load cgpa page after calculating sgpa
-- [ ] fix resizing para issue for mobile
 - [ ] pop media query for mobile
-- [ ] cgpa,sgpa result border error
 - [ ] load in new page?
 - [ ] add a button to clear all data
-- [ ] add enter button enabled calclate
+- [ ] add enter button enabled calculate